Finally, the post I’ve been waiting for.

 Since I was working normal hours, that first week didn’t feel any different than the week before when I still had a job.

 That made me realize how good of a career situation I had worked my way into.
-Since I worked from home and had a lot of autonomy, I had achieved 80% of the benefits of early retirement during my last two years working and yet I still received a full paycheck.
+Since I worked from home and had a lot of autonomy, I had achieved 80% of the benefits of early retirement during my last two years of work and yet I still received a full paycheck.

 Lesson #2: Use the power your money gives you to make your job as enjoyable as possible (see the Power of Quitting).